regpy/regpy/USAGE.md

     # do something with the iteration until the iteration counter is 500 or stop early if relative discrepancy is below 2.5
 ```

-The previous mehtods assumed one need the iterates.
+The previous methods assumed one need the iterates.
 However, to simply run the solver until it stops and get the final iterate one can use the `Solver.run` method:

 ```python
 from regpy.stoprule import Discrepancy,CountIterations